IBanny4U/BurmeseValley/README.md

 3. Prepare Map

-4.Draw and add inventory feature
+4. Draw and add inventory feature

 5. Draw and add Wepon,tool and etc